This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 Who We Are

-The College of Education‘s Reading Instruction, Support, and Education (RISE) Center is a teaching library for students, teachers, and faculty.
-The Center offers a collection of children‘s literature, as well as a variety of instructional, diagnostic, and reference resources for elementary reading instruction and assessment.
-The library offers books that facilitate interdisciplinary connections with language arts, science, math, and social studies.
+The College of Education and Health Profession’s Reading Instruction, Support, and Education (RISE) Center is a teaching library for students, teachers, and faculty.
+The Center offers a collection of children ‘s literature and a variety of instructional, diagnostic, and reference resources for elementary reading instruction and assessment.
+The library provides books facilitating interdisciplinary connections with language arts, science, math, and social studies.
 Resources are also available for faculty, teachers, and students in special education and those working with culturally and linguistically diverse learners.

-The RISE center offers book fairs, training workshops and informative presentations for Teacher Education students and faculty, in-service cooperating teachers, and the communities.
+The Center offers book fairs, training workshops, classroom assistance, and informative presentations for Teacher Education students and faculty, in-service cooperating teachers, and the communities.

-The Center's resources have been secured through grants, partnerships, contributions by the College of Education, Department of Teacher Education, Leadership, and Counseling, and vendors (e.g. ETA Cuisenaire, Scholastic, McGraw-Hill).
+The Center's resources are secured through grants, partnerships, College of Education, Department of Teacher Education, Leadership, and Counseling contributions, and vendors (e.g., ETA Cuisenaire, Scholastic, McGraw-Hill).

 Contact Us